-This Magical Nepal Bhutan Tour offer visitors the perfect insight, while highlighting many traditional landmarks and culture customs of both the Nepalese and Bhutanese people.
-The skills of the the local artisans are so vivid in the handicrafts that, it never fails to amaze visitors to these two Himalayan kingdom.
+This Magical Nepal Bhutan Tour bridges many traditional landmarks and cultural customs of both Nepalese and Bhutanese people.
+The skills of the local artisans are so vivid in the handicrafts.
+It never fails to amaze visitors to these two Himalayan kingdoms.

-Discover the magic and mystery of Kathmandu, immerse yourself in the fascination throughout the colorful array of bustling streets, rich historic heritage, exquisite temples and religious sites.
+- Immerse yourself in the fascination throughout the colorful array of bustling streets, rich historic heritage, exquisite temples and religious sites of Kathmandu.

 Our airport representative will be receiving you at Tribhuvan International airport.
 You will be then transferred to your respective hotel in our private tourist vehicle.

 This includes a final briefing and preparations for the trip.
 For the meeting, please make sure you bring your passport, two copies of passport-size photos, and a readable copy of your travel insurance policy.
 After the pre-trip meeting, your sightseeing trip will start.
 You will have a private vehicle and a professional tour guide at your disposal.